High School Profile for 2015-2016

 F 0 0 0

-Renew is the nine-day term that will begin in January 2015 prior to semester 2.
-The primary focus of Renew isto engage students in discipleship opportunities through course work, internships, and service and/or travel experiences not available to them during either semester.
+Renew is an eight-day term that will begin in January 2016 prior to semester 2.
+The primary focus of Renew is to engage students in discipleship opportunities through course work, internships, and service experiences not available to them during either semester.
 Beginning with the class of 2017, students must fulfill service credit as part of their high school Renew experience.

 In addition to 9 interscholastic sports, the school offers boys intramural sports, drama productions, and a number of extra-curricular opportunities that are of interest to many students.